-While at CBS News, Axelrod has covered a broad range of domestic and international stories, notably the war in Iraq.
+While at CBS News, Axelrod has covered a broad range of domestic and international stories, notably the war in Iraq and the American invasion of Afghanistan.
 In 2003, Axelrod was the first television journalist to report live from Baghdad's Saddam International Airport immediately after it fell to U.S. troops.
 His live coverage of the U.S. Army firing artillery rounds into Iraqi positions was the first to be broadcast by a reporter embedded with ground troops engaged in combat in Iraq.
 Axelrod also covered the departure of U.S. troops from Iraq and was the last reporter to leave with the military in December 2011.

-He and his wife, Christina, live in Montclair, N.J., with their three children.
+He and his wife, Christina, have three children and live in Montclair, N.J.